With a $97M second weekend, 'Deadpool & Wolverine' sets a new high mark for R-rated films

 M. Night Shyamalan’s latest thriller, “Trap,” managed a modest opening of $15.6 million at 3,181 theaters for Warner Bros.
 The film, starring Josh Hartnett as a serial killer hunted by police at a pop concert, didn’t screen for critics before opening day and scored lower in reviews (48% fresh on Rotten Tomatoes) than Shyamalan’s films typically do.
 Audiences gave it a C+ CinemaScore.

-With a budget of about $35 million, “Trap” didn’t need a huge opening, but may struggle to break even.
+With a budget of about $35 million that Shyamalan largely finances himself, “Trap” didn’t need a huge opening.
+But it may struggle to break even.

 “This is a soft opening for an M. Night Shyamalan suspense crime thriller,” wrote David A. Gross, a film consultant who publishes a newsletter for Franchise Entertainment.
 “The writer/director’s movies out-earn other original thrillers by a wide margin, and that’s true here, but this start is not on the level of recent Shyamalan films.”

 The live-action “Harold and the Purple Crayon,” adapted from the classic kids book, also didn’t make much of a mark in theaters.
-The Sony Pictures release debuted with $6 million.
+Th,e Sony Pictures release debuted with $6 million.
 It, too, got dinged by critics (28% fresh on Rotten Tomatoes), though audiences (an A- CinemaScore) liked it more.
+“Harold and the Purple Crayon,” which stars Zachary Levi, cost about $40 million to make.

+“Twisters,” the Universal Pictures disaster film, continues to kick up a storm at the box office.
+It held in second place with $22.7 million in its third weekend.
+Lee Isaac Chung’s sequel to the 1996 original, starring Glen Powell, Daisy Edgar-Jones and Anthony Ramos, has racked up $195.6 million domestically.
+While it has made less of an impression overseas, “Twisters” is holding particularly well in North American theaters, down just 35% from the week prior.

+Hollywood closed July with its best month in a year and its first $1 billion month since July 2023.
+While comparisons to last year aren’t favorable — July was when “Barbie” and “Oppenheimer” launched — a pair of Walt Disney Co. releases in “Inside Out 2” and “Deadpool & Wolverine” (the two top films of the year) powered a banner month for the movie industry.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.